 I’ve been a professional decorator almost all my working life.
 In this blog, I want to talk about the best paint for a timber gate.
 It just so happens I painted one recently, so I may as well take you through the process I took and the products I used.
 I hope it helps.

 The wooden gate I painted was about three years old, and it had previously been treated with some sort of oil, but that had long since failed.
-My client asked me to paint a colour on one side, but she wanted to keep the other looking as natural as possible.
+My client asked me to paint a colour on one side, but she wanted to keep the other looking as natural as possible, but we’ll get into all that later.

 The Best Treatment for a Wooden Gate